thiagotims/ai-agents/README.md

 🤖 Stride Agent: Agente para Detecção de Vulnerabilidades em Arquiteturas

 (Stride Agent: Agent for Vulnerability Detection in Architectures)
-- This project was implemented as part of a cybersecurity challenge applied to modern architectures, using:
- - Python + FastAPI for the backend API
- - Azure OpenAI for generating threat models via prompt engineering
- - Cytoscape.js for visualizing the threat graph
+- This project was implemented as part of a cybersecurity challenge applied to modern architectures, using: 1.
+Python + FastAPI for the backend API; 2.
+Azure OpenAI for generating threat models via prompt engineering; 3.
+Cytoscape.js for visualizing the threat graph.
 The goal is to demonstrate how the STRIDE methodology can be automatically applied to support risk analysis in software architectures.
 This project was implemented as a "project challenge" for the BairesDev - Machine Learning Training course, promoted by Dio in partnership with BairesDev.